justthedoctor/Electrum-pnd/contrib/build-wine/README.md

 ## Code Signing

-Electrum-BLK Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.
+Electrum-PND Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.

-The advantage of using Authenticode is that Electrum-BLK users won't receive a Windows SmartScreen warning when starting it.
+The advantage of using Authenticode is that Electrum-PND users won't receive a Windows SmartScreen warning when starting it.

 The release signing procedure involves a signer (the holder of the